-His earlier work focused on seabird ecology, then on policy.
-In the 1990s he helped lead campaigns to ban high-seas driftnets, re-write U. S. federal fisheries law, work toward international conservation of tunas, sharks, and other fishes, and achieve passage of a United Nations global fisheries treaty.
+My earlier work focused on seabirds, then on fishing policy.
+In the 1990s I helped lead campaigns to ban high-seas driftnets, re-write U. S. federal fisheries law, work toward international conservation of tunas, sharks, and other fishes, and achieve passage of a United Nations global fisheries treaty.

-Safina, whose PhD in ecology is from Rutgers University, is author of six books, and more than a hundred scientific and popular publications on ecology and oceans, including featured work in National Geographic and The New York Times, and a new Foreword to Rachel Carson’s The Sea Around Us.
+My PhD in ecology is from Rutgers University.
+I’ve published six books and many scientific and popular articles on ecology and oceans, including featured work in National Geographic and The New York Times, and a new Foreword to Rachel Carson’s The Sea Around Us.

-His first book, Song for the Blue Ocean, was chosen a New York Times Notable Book of the Year, a Los Angeles Times Best Nonfiction selection, and a Library Journal Best Science Book selection; it won him the Lannan Literary Award for nonfiction.
+Bragging rights: My first book, Song for the Blue Ocean, was chosen as a New York Times Notable Book of the Year, a Los Angeles Times Best Nonfiction selection, and a Library Journal Best Science Book selection; it won me the Lannan Literary Award for nonfiction.

-His second book, Eye of the Albatross, won the John Burroughs Medal for nature writing and was chosen by the National Academies of Science, Engineering and Medicine as the year’s best book for communicating science.
-Safina is also author of Voyage of the Turtle, a New York Times Editors’ Choice, Nina Delmar: The Great Whale Rescue, a children’s chapter book, and The View from Lazy Point: A Natural Year in an Unnatural World, also a New York Times Editors’ Choice.
-Due out on April 19, 2011 is Safina’s latest book, A Sea in Flames: The Deepwater Horizon Oil Blowout.
-And beginning in April of this year, his new PBS television series, Saving the Ocean with Carl Safina, began airing.
+My second book, Eye of the Albatross, won the John Burroughs Medal for nature writing and was chosen by the National Academies of Science, Engineering and Medicine as the year’s best book for communicating science.
+I also wrote, Voyage of the Turtle (a New York Times Editors’ Choice), Nina Delmar: The Great Whale Rescue (a children’s chapter book), The View from Lazy Point: A Natural Year in an Unnatural World (also a New York Times Editors’ Choice and winner of the Orion Book Award), and A Sea in Flames: The Deepwater Horizon Oil Blowout.
+I also hosted the 10-part PBS television series Saving the Ocean.

-He has been profiled on Nightline and twice in the New York Times; named among “100 Notable Conservationists of the 20th Century” by Audubon Magazine; and featured on the Bill Moyers PBS special “Earth on Edge.”
+I’ve been profiled on Nightline and twice in the New York Times; named by Audubon Magazine among “100 Notable Conservationists of the 20th Century,” and featured on the Bill Moyers PBS special “Earth on Edge.”